ThatLuckyBear/ThatLuckyBear/VGATWD/VGATWD-Ideas.md

 ### Small Talk is a Charm Spell
 - opening with small talk isn't a waste of time it's a charm spell that sets the other at ease and communicates their intent and feelings about the other person before getting to the more challenging topic
 - "I still want to be your friend. there is a problem or something I need from you."
+- I like you and I want to reestablish thst before I talk to you about something more serious
+- can be done poorly

 ### Impulsivity is a Berserk Spell
 - doing or saying things without thinking happens and can be frustrating and it's hard to overcome